 Finally, in the last two weeks, due to the coronavirus pandemic threat, Venice Lagoon Plastic Free has put on hold its clean-up and social activities until health situation improves.
 We put our volunteers and staff’s health condition in the first place.
 We kindly extend the invitation to the general public to pay utmost attention and stick to appropriate conduct: coronavirus is not a hoax!

 In the meantime, our strategic planning, networking and new projects development efforts are all moving ahead.
-In particular, we prepare to contribute to the kick-off the H2020 project MAELSTROM “Smart Technology for Marine Litter Sustainable Removal and Management”, coordinated by CNR ISMAR, officially beginning on 1st January 2021 and running until December 2024.
+In particular, we prepare to contribute to the kick-off of the H2020 project MAELSTROM “Smart Technology for Marine Litter Sustainable Removal and Management”, coordinated by CNR ISMAR, officially beginning on 1st January 2021 and running until December 2024.
 For more news and updates, kindly follow our official website and Facebook page.